igem-ulaval/toeholder/README.md

 ```

 The input_variables.py script contains all the necessary adjustable variables for the script, including:
-	.
-Input sequence (FASTA formatted)
+- Input sequence (FASTA formatted)
-	.
-Length of the unpaired region of the recognition sequence (\alpha in the diagram)
+- Length of the unpaired region of the recognition sequence (&alpha in the diagram)
-	.
-Length of the paired region of the recognition sequence (\beta in the diagram)
+- Length of the paired region of the recognition sequence (&beta in the diagram)
-	.
-Path to the output folder
+- Path to the output folder
-	.
-Reporter gene or tag to be added to the end of the toehold
+- Reporter gene or tag to be added to the end of the toehold
-	.
-Input sequence molecule type (DNA or RNA)
+- Input sequence molecule type (DNA or RNA)
-	.
-List of reference genomes
+- List of reference genomes
-	.
-Percentage identity threshold for hits to retain from the alignments
+- Percentage identity threshold for hits to retain from the alignments
-	.
-Evalue threshold for hits to retain from the alignments
+- Evalue threshold for hits to retain from the alignments
-	.
-Minimum number of unpaired bases in the secondary structure of the target mRNA for a candidate trigger to be considered
+- Minimum number of unpaired bases in the secondary structure of the target mRNA for a candidate trigger to be considered

 ![](https://github.com/igem-ulaval/toehold_design/Figures/toehold_diagram.png)